chrishah/AMEB_HPC_demo/README.md

 ## Welcome

-We are going to connect to and run a few tests on the HPC cluster of the Uni Graz - it's called 'Sauron'.
-Currently Sauron has about 90 Compute nodes, with between 256 and 768 GB RAM per Node, and a total of ~2000 cores.
+We are going to connect to and run a few tests on the HPC cluster of the Uni Graz - it's called 'GSC1'.
+Currently GSC1 has about 20 Compute nodes, with up to 2TB RAM per Node, and a total of ~1000 cores.
 All employees and students at Uni Graz can apply for access the cluster - see information [here](https://hpc-wiki.uni-graz.at/Wiki-Seiten/Homepage.aspx) (Uni Graz user account required).
 If you are attending the course your registration will be taken care of.

 ## Connect to the cluster